Substitutions on compact alphabets: Substitutions

 \begin{proof} Suppose $\sub$ is primitive and let $U \subseteq \A$ be a given open set.
 Let $p$ be such that for all $a \in \A$, some letter of $\sub^p(a)$ is in $U$ and let $j \geq p$.
 Let $a$ be a letter in $\A$ and let $b$ be the first letter of $\sub^{j-p}(a)$.
 Then $\sub^p(b) \triangleleft \sub^p(\sub^{j-p}(a)) = \sub^j(a)$.
 By primitivity, $\sub^p(b) \triangleleft \sub^j(a)$ contains a letter in $U$.
 The other direction is trivial. \end{proof}

-The following is an analogue of Proposition \ref{prop: rep all words} on repetitivity, in the sense that it gives an equivalent primitivity condition described by finding \emph{all} letters of $\A$ within \emph{all} level-$p$ supertiles, up to some given tolerance:
+The following is an analogue of Proposition \ref{prop: rep all words} on repetitivity, in the sense that it gives an equivalent primitivity condition described by finding \emph{all} letters of $\A$ within \emph{all} $p$-superwords, up to some given tolerance: